 Now look for the “Export to file” button that you need to click on to get your favorites exported.

-Choose whereabouts on the computer you would like to expert the file.
+Choose whereabouts on the computer you would like to export the file.
 It can be anywhere on your C: drive or the desktop.
 You might want to consider the desktop so you can find it easier than having to roam around your File Explorer if you don’t know it very well.

 Close the Microsoft Edge web browser and open up the Google Chrome browser instead.
 Click on the three dots this time in the top right corner of the Chrome browser window.